OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/log-analytics/log-analytics-itsmc-service-manager-script.md

 $password = ""

 # Azure site Name Prefix.
 Default is "smoc".
-It can be configured tooany desired value.
+It can be configured to any desired value.
 $siteNamePrefix = ""

 # Service Bus namespace.
 Please provide an already existing service bus namespace.